yeasin2002/react-ts-starter/README.md

 - standers folder structure
 - Custom import aliases (Example: @/components )
 - dependabot to keep notify to update dependencies
+- perfect workspace settings for single or team project.

 ## Vite Plugins That you must need to know for this starter.